 The Synoptics represent the passers by and the chief priests, scribes, and elders, as mocking Jesus as he hung on the cross.
 The fourth Gospel preserves total silence as to all this.
-It is curious, moreover, that the mocking is based upon that described in the Psalm xxii., to which we have already several times had to refer.
+It is curious, also, that the mocking is based upon that described in the Psalm xxii., to which we have already several times had to refer.
 In v.
-7 f. we have: "All they that see me laughed me to scorn: they shot out the lip; they shook the head (saving), 8.
+7 f. we have: "All they that see me laughed me to scorn: they shot out the lip; they shook the head (saying), 8.
 He trusted on the Lord, let him deliver him, let him save him (seeing) that he delighteth in him."
-Compare with this Mt. xxvii.
+2 Compare with this Mt. xxvii.
 39 ff., Mk. xv.
-29 ff., Luke. xxiii.
-35. Is it possible to suppose that the chief priests and elders and scribes could actually have quoted the words of this Psalm, there put into the mouth of the Psalmist's enemies, as the first Synoptist represents (xxvii, 43)?
-It is obvious that the speeches ascribed to the chief priests and elders can be nothing more than
+29 ff., Luke xxiii.
+35. Is it possible to suppose that the chief priests and elders and scribes could actually have quoted the words of this Psalm, there put into the mouth of the Psalmist's enemies, as the first Synoptist represents (xxvii.
+43)?3 It is obvious that the speeches ascribed